wsun19/Android-Workshop/README.md

     }
 }
 ```
+(You may need to insert your package name, as per the error).

 Now, we will change the beginning of the MainActivity file to this.
 This creates a few variables needed for our RecyclerView, and also sets up some boilerplate code for using it.
 ```